chrisxfire/chrisxfire.github.io/content/notes/data-science/ai/machine-learning/deep-learning.md

 2. Validates the model to determine how far off the calculated $\hat{y}$ values are from known $y$ values.
 3. Modifies the weights ($w$) to reduce the loss (the model *learns* the weights that will result in the most accurate predictions).

-## Artificial Neural Network Example
+## artificial neural network example
 Consider a classification model for penguin species:
 - The feature data $x$ consists of:
   - $x_1$ length of bill